amy.angert at botany.ubc.ca

 Megan began her PhD in the Angert Lab in September 2012.
 She is

 interested in factors shaping species distributions and the adaptation of species to marginal habitats.
 She is particularly interested in the genetic and demographic contributions of pollinators to processes that limit species' ranges.
-Additionally, she is investigating how gene flow and genetic structure across heterogeneous landscapes contribute to shaping ranges.
-She is pursuing these research directions using the annual wildflower Clarkia pulchella as a focal species.
-Her thesis work utilizes field experiments in natural populations, common gardens at the range edge, and population genomics.
+During her thesis, she investigated how gene flow and genetic structure across heterogeneous landscapes contribute to shaping ranges.
+She pursued these research directions using the annual wildflower Clarkia pulchella as a focal species.
+Her thesis work utilized field experiments in natural populations, common gardens at the range edge, and population genomics.

 Rachel studies historical contingencies in ecology--how events that have occurred few, tens, or tens of millions of years in the past can have persistent effects on present-day ecological dynamics.
 Her current research tests how species' histories of competitive interactions have driven evolutionary divergence through the phenomenon of character displacement (CD).
 She aims to reinvigorate CD research by using methods that (i) have more power to detect CD, and provide (ii) a clear mechanistic understanding of how CD manifests, (iii) its strength relative to other evolutionary drivers, and (iv) its consequences for competitive outcomes among competing species.